-The MIDI Tracer is similar to the MIDI List Editor, in the way that it displays MIDI information as a tabular text view, and has a vertical flow, i.e. the events follow a top to bottom time order.
+The MIDI Tracer window, which is accessed by selecting Window > MIDI Tracer from the main menu, is similar to the MIDI List Editor in that it displays MIDI information as tabular text, and has a vertical flow (i.e. the events follow a top to bottom time-oriented order).

-Its use is different though, as it is not bound to a specific region or track: the MIDI that is monitored is any global input or output Ardour presents to the system.
-It is hence a very useful option to monitor a MIDI port, be it an external controller/device or the in/output of any track.
+Its use is different however, as it is not bound to a specific region or track; the MIDI shown in the MIDI Tracer window is any global input or output Ardour presents to the system.
+As such, it is a very useful way to monitor MIDI traffic, whether it is an external controller or device or the input or output of any track.

 The events list displays the events as columns:

 |Time of the event||Either absolute or relative, based on the Delta times checkbox|

 |MIDI status (event type)||What MIDI events happened (e.g. Note On, Note Off, Pitch Bend, etc.)|

 |MIDI channel||The MIDI channel the event happened in|